elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

 - {:.pr.i} The hill bursts with yells.
-Corpses roll down to the breadfruit trees.
+Corpses pile up by the breadfruit trees.

 - {:.sp} The Woman Reciter.